 It is best to check with your doctor regarding vaccinations for Typhoid, Hepatitis A and B and treatments for malaria.
 Also be sure that your diphtheria-tetanus vaccination is up to date.

 One of the most common health risks for visitors to Tanzania is “traveler’s diarrhea,” which can be caused by bacteria, parasites or viruses transmitted through food or water.
 Despite precautions taken at our hotels and in all the food preparation, you can expect to experience one or more days of “discomfort” while in Tanzania due to your body’s unfamiliarity with local bacteria.
 There are many over-the-counter remedies and antibiotics available in Moshi to relieve upset stomachs, but it’s also a good idea to bring some with you.

 It is risky to purchase food from street vendors unless the food has been cooked and is still hot.
 However, if you purchase fruit or vegetables from street vendors, we recommend buying products that you can peel or wash in purified water, and always wash your hands before eating.

 Tanzania is generally a safe and pleasant place but as with any destination, it’s important to be aware of possible hazards.
 Violent crime is almost unheard of in the regions we visit.
 In the rare instances crime does occur, it’s usually petty theft.
 To limit your susceptibility, we suggest you always travel with at least one other person when going out, and that you avoid flaunting jewelry, cameras, expensive watches and other items that may be tempting to a thief.

-Tanzania is eight hours ahead of New York.
+Tanzania is seven hours ahead of New York.

 A valid passport, along with evidence of return or onward flight, is required for U.S. citizens traveling to Tanzania.
 A visa can be purchased at the airport for $100 US.